 One of the fundamental questions of human existence is: how should one live?
-Drawing on theories and methods from across psychology, we study the psychological processes that drive ethics and well-being.
+Drawing on theories and methods from across psychology, we study the psychological processes that drive ethical behaviour and our health and well-being.

 The Ethics & Well-being Hub seeks to develop and integrate expertise across social, personality, clinical, and developmental psychology—along with research in emotion, neuroscience, and decision making—to better understand how people make ethical decisions, how these decisions are shaped by processes within and around them, and how both of these factors impact on their quality of life and mental health.